 As I learned soon, accessibility is a very polarizing topic.
 These are the typical statements I heard related to this topic:

-In this blog post, I want to tell you, what accessibility is, why it is important for websites, why I care about it and why you should care about it too.
+In this article, I want to tell you what accessibility is, why it is essential for websites, why I care about it, and why you should care about it too.

-If I would need to describe it in my own words I would define it as
+If I needed to describe it in my own words, I would define it as

 Anyone can fully access and interact with a website